lucasfurno/docs_en/changelog/index.md

 **may/2020**

 * Additional qtype support for CAA (Certification Authority Authorization) in the Intelligent DNS product.
+* Now you can view the content of Network Lists provided by Azion through Real-Time Manager user interface or Network Lists API.

 ---

 **apr/2020**

 *  Azion Edge Firewall's General Availability.
 *  Bug fix in the Intelligent DNS product interface.
 *  Bug fix in the Real-Time Metrics product interface.
 *  Bug Fix in the Edge Application product at Cache error pages.
 *  Integration with Radware Bot Manager.

 ---